bioinfocz/exp_heatmap/README.md

 The ExP Heatmap package is available under the MIT License. ([link](https://github.com/bioinfocz/exp_heatmap?tab=MIT-1-ov-file "ExP Heatmap MIT licence"))

-If you would be interested in using this method in your commercial software under another licence, please, contact us at edvard.ehler@img.cas.cz.
+If you are interested in using this method in your commercial software under another licence, please, contact us at edvard.ehler@img.cas.cz.